Kawagoe: Perfect Day Trip in Little Edo

 Kawagoe starbucks

-When you are visiting Little Edo, give your experience a little extra by wearing traditional clothing.
+When you are visiting Little Edo, Kawagoe, give your experience a little extra by wearing traditional clothing.
 Enjoy the atmosphere of the traditional area of Kawagoe while wearing the traditional Japanese outfit kimono.
-You will definitely feel a special!
-Read more about wearing Kimono and exploring Kawagoe.
+You will definitely feel special!
+Read more about wearing a kimono and exploring Kawagoe here.

 Kawagoe hotel recommendation

-Kawagoe is a great day trip destination from Tokyo, but also caters to overnight travellers.
+Kawagoe is a great day trip destination from Tokyo but also caters to overnight travelers.
 Accommodations we recommend:

-If Kawagoe is not yet on your to visit list, it absolutely should be.
-The town called Little Edo offers a charming, warm glimpse into days of the Edo period, with many nostalgic reminders like the confectionery shops, old warehouses, and an atmosphere like no where else.
+If Kawagoe is not yet on your to-visit list, it absolutely should be.
+The town called Little Edo offers a charming, warm glimpse into the days of the Edo period, with many nostalgic reminders like the confectionery shops, old warehouses, and an atmosphere like nowhere else.
 It will make you fall in love with Japan all over again.
-If you need any help for your trip to Kawagoe or anywhere else in Japan, Japan Wonder Travel will be more than happy to help you!

 Follow us on Instagram or Facebook for more travel inspiration.
 Or tag us to get featured!